What We Do

 Credential to Career

-Credential to Career (C2C) is a free three-month program that helps parents identify and enter family-sustaining career paths, including group workshops and individual coaching sessions.
-At the end of the program, each participant has a detailed, personal plan to achieve their education and career goals.
+Credential to Career (C2C) is a free 15-month program that helps parents identify and enter family-sustaining career paths, including group workshops and individual coaching sessions.
+During the program, each participant creates a detailed, personal plan to achieve their education and career goals.

 One Family Scholars

 By engaging directly with legislators through our Public Policy advocacy, One Family extends our impact beyond the families we directly serve.
 As a result, Massachusetts families who are experiencing or at risk of homelessness have a greater opportunity to achieve self-sufficiency.